Ares-Developers/Ares-docs/new/misc/include.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 :game:`Ares` allows you to split your :file:`rulesmd.ini` file up into separate
-pieces so as to better organise the various settings.
+pieces so as to better organize the various settings.
 Any INI files you list
 under the new :tag:`[#include]` section will be loaded once the main file itself
 has finished loading.
 INI files included in this manner can also specify their
 own :tag:`[#include]` section to load further INIs.
 There is no depth limit, and